Milan Malpensa Airport: Expansion and development (1995–1998)

 By the mid-1980s Linate Airport was handling seven million passengers per year and, with only a short single runway and limited parking slots, had reached its saturation point.
-With no available land nearby for expansion, an alternative solution was sought: Società Esercizi Aeroportuali SpA (SEA) quickly found that developing Malpensa was the only practical alternative.
+With no available land nearby for expansion, an alternative solution was sought: SEA quickly found that developing Malpensa was the only practical alternative.

 By the end of 1985, a law had been passed by the Italian Parliament that paved the way for the reorganisation of the Milan airport system.
 Malpensa was designated as the centre for all services covering northern Italy, while Linate Airport was downgraded to a domestic and short-haul facility.
 "Malpensa 2000", as the plan was called, included the construction of a new terminal as well as the development of fast, efficient connections to Milan's city centre.
 The European Union recognised this project as one of the 14 "Essential to the Development of the Union" and provided €200 million to help finance the work.
 Construction started in November 1990; Malpensa airport was re-opened eight years later.